 project names or common technical terms should be added to the

-To run the spell checker locally, install the
+To run the spell checker locally,

-You may also omit the
+You may also remove the

 --report parameter to begin an interactive fixing session.
 In this